ZeMingoh233/LasMonjas/README.md

   <summary>Click to show</summary>

 **Version 1.3.3 BETA (8th April 2022)**
-- This is a BETA for testing in Among Us 2022.3.29s, please take a note only the gamemodes were tested and this isn't the final 1.3.3 version
+- This is a BETA for testing in Among Us 2022.3.29s, please take a note this isn't the final 1.3.3 version and have some issues.
 - Added Horse Mode as a client option, when enabled remember to take off your player skin, otherwise you'll get a black skin shadow visual bug after being revived.
 - Added same vision range for all players on Capture the Flag and King Of The Hill (based on crewmate's vision option)
 - Added a trigger on Police And Thiefs, if all Police players disconnect, the game will end with the Thiefs winning.